 The Group charges interest on overdrafts to agents and includes them in revenue.
-Related revenues are recognized using the EIR method by applying the contractually agreed interest rates to the actual daily amounts outstanding balance of overdrafts.
+Related revenues are recognized using the effective interest rate (EIR) method by applying the contractually agreed interest rates to the actual daily amounts outstanding balance of overdrafts.